Iliesbenou/stackoverflow/README.md

 There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.
 ## This is a test modification
+It is interesting to modify a small part of the read me file, by the way do not take this paragraph in consideration

 ## Results<a name="results"></a>

 The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).